ASKurz/recoding-Hayes-2018/Chapter_02.md

 ```

     ##    Estimate Est.Error  Q2.5 Q97.5
-    ## R2    0.132      0.02 0.093 0.172
+    ## R2    0.133     0.021 0.093 0.174

 There's no need to compute an *F* test on our *R*<sup>2</sup>.
 The posterior mean and it's 95% intervals are well away from zero.
 But you could use your `bayes_R2(fit5, summary = F)` plotting skills from above to more fully inspect the posterior if you'd like.

-We couls also use information criteria.
+We could also use information criteria.
 One method would be to compare the WAIC or LOO value of `fit5` with an intercept-only model.
 First, we'll need to fit that model.

 ``` r
 fit6 <-